NeVeSpl/NetArchTest.eNhancedEdition/README.md

 The fluent API should direct you in building up a rule, based on a combination of [predicates](documentation/api.md#predicate), [conditions](documentation/api.md#condition) and conjunctions.

-The starting point for any rule is the static [`Types`](documentation/api.md#types) class, where you load a set of types from a assembly, domain or patth.
+The starting point for any rule is the static [`Types`](documentation/api.md#types) class, where you load a set of types from an assembly, domain or path.

 ```csharp
 var types = Types.InAssembly(typeof(MyClass).Assembly);